What is a Dental Crown?

 Benefits

-• Protection: Crowns protect weak or damaged teeth from further damage.
+• Protection: Safeguard weak or damaged teeth from further harm.

 Risks

-• Sensitivity: Some patients may experience sensitivity to hot or cold after the crown is placed.
+• Sensitivity: Some patients may experience sensitivity to temperature changes after placement.

-• Chipping: Porcelain crowns can chip, requiring repair or replacement.
+• Chipping: Porcelain crowns can chip, necessitating repair or replacement.

-• Loose Crown: If the cement washes out, the crown can become loose and may need to be re-cemented or replaced.
+• Loose Crown: If cement washes out over time, the crown may loosen and require re-cementation or replacement.

 Conclusion